nbfenske/fb_auth_deliverable_1/README.md

 As part of our main project for our CIS 454: Software Implementation course at Syracuse University, taught by Prof. Chilukuri K. Mohan

 An in-progress Flutter Android application which will allow university students to easily manage their classes in a calendar application centered around college life.
-Special feature *will* include options to add external links like Zoom classes, notifications for when a class or call is upcoming, and the ability to add office hours.
+Special features *will* include options to add external links like Zoom classes, notifications for when a class or call is upcoming, and the ability to add office hours.

 All of the code which we actually wrote for this project (i.e. not generated simply by creating a new flutter app) are contained inside